JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 ## Configure your data

    All the information you can customize is in the `Config/myconfig.tex` file.
-The variable names are all defined in `\newcommand{}{}` statements and all of then start with the `\my` prefix.
+The variable names are all defined in `\newcommand{}{}` statements and all of them start with the `\my` prefix.
 Most of the variable names should be self-explanatory, and you can find the complete variable reference in the configuration chapter (check any pdf file in [the distribution Dropbox folder](https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0)). **Critical**: Do not remove nor comment out any of the lines with a variable definition.
 If a variable is not relevant to your case (for example the "cotutor" information), just leave it empty (by emptying the definition).

-## To fill in and generate the "anteproyecto"
+## To work in the "anteproyecto"

 1. Configure the document metadata in `Config/myconfig.tex`.
 2. Go to the `Anteproyecto` directory, where you will find the `anteproyecto.tex` file.
 This is the one you should work in and the entry point for compilation.
 An example is provided in the repo file.
 3. Edit the file to suit your needs
-4. Compile it (there is a `Makefile` available, but you can use your standard LaTeX build tool or command within your preferred \LaTeX{} editor).
+4. Compile it (there is a `Makefile` available, but you can use your standard LaTeX build tool or command within your preferred LaTeX editor).

-## To fill in and generate the main book
+## To work in the main book

 1. Configure the document metadata in `Config/myconfig.tex`, if you haven't already done it.
 2. Review `Book/book.tex` and comment out any material you do not need.
 The example document enables a sample external letter, dedication, acknowledgements, acronym and symbol lists, example chapters, and appendices.